Death toll in Sudan military plane crash rises to 46

-CAIRO (AP) — The death toll from a Sudanese military plane crash in the city of Omdurman increased to at least 46 people, officials said Wednesday.
+CAIRO (AP) — The death toll from a Sudanese military aircraft crash in the city of Omdurman increased to at least 46 people, officials said Wednesday, one of the deadliest plane crashes in the northeastern African nation in the past two decades.

+The Antonov aircraft crashed on Tuesday over a populated district in Omdurman, also injuring at least 10 people, according to the government-run Khartoum Media Office.
+An initial death toll of 19 was provided by the health ministry.

+The crash also damaged a number of houses in the Karrari district of Omdurman, the media office said.

-The military said that armed forces personnel and civilians were killed in the crash, but didn’t disclose how many.
+The military earlier said that armed forces personnel and civilians were killed in the crash, but didn’t provide figures.
 It didn’t say what caused the crash.

-The health ministry, however, said at least 19 people were killed, whose bodies were transferred to the Nau hospital in Omdurman.
-The hospital also received five injured civilians, including two young siblings.
+The health ministry said that some bodies were transferred to the Nau hospital in Omdurman.

-The ministry said that the aircraft crashed over a civilian house in the Karrari district in Omdurman, suggesting that there were people dead on the ground.
+Local media reported that the aircraft was en route to the Red Sea city of Port Sudan, the seat of the military-backed government, when it crashed over the Al-Thawra neighborhood in the Karrari district.
+Residents reported loud explosions from the crash, which sent thick clouds of smoke and dust over Omdurman.

+The aircraft was carrying high-ranking military officers, according to the Sudan Tribune news outlet.
+But the military hasn't confirmed that.

 Sudan has been in a state of civil war since 2023 when tensions between the military and a notorious paramilitary group, the Rapid Support Forces, exploded into open warfare.